wlee0127/Phase-1-Project-5Day-Forecast/README.md

 Add a refresh feature/button for each container element.

-Implement a dialog box that will display an error message if city is not found.
+Implement a dialog box that will display an error message if the user's entry is not found.

 # Contributing